Why you should layer your clothing for hillwalking comfort and performance

 • Purpose: Shields against wind, rain, snow, and other environmental factors.

-• Materials: Typically made of waterproof and breathable materials like Gore-Tex or eVent.
+• Materials: Typically made of waterproof and breathable materials like Gore-Tex or eVent, or if you are independent like us, you get to choose your own.
 These materials let vapour (from sweat) out without letting water in.

 • Types: Depending on the activity and conditions, this can range from lightweight wind jackets to heavy-duty waterproof shells.